Why has the 2020 Melbourne Food & Wine Festival been cancelled?

 There is no cut-off date for refund requests at this time.
-Once new dates for the program are announced, there will be a cut-off period introduced, which will be shared with customers in due course.
+Once new dates for the industry events program still running are announced, there will be a cut-off period introduced, which will be shared with customers in due course.

 I have booked to travel from interstate/overseas.
 Will you reimburse my travel fees?

-No, we won’t be reimbursing travel or accommodation fees.
+We are not able to reimburse travel or accommodation fees.
 Airlines and hotel groups are making concessions with their policies for deferring or changing travel plans, and we hope you can take advantage of these.
-We look forward to seeing you in Melbourne in spring for the MFWF program.
+We look forward to seeing you in Melbourne for the 2021 MFWF program.